Peer-reviewed veterinary case report

 Plain-English summary

-A 2-month-old Kintamani dog named Hiro was diagnosed with Canine Parvovirus, a serious viral infection that can cause severe illness.
-Hiro showed signs of being very weak, had a fever, was vomiting, and had brown diarrhea that contained blood.
-After testing positive for the virus, he received treatment that included fluids, antibiotics, and medications to help with his symptoms.
-By the fourth day of treatment, Hiro started to improve, and by the sixth day, he was fully recovered and able to go home.
-To help prevent this illness in the future, it's important for puppies under 3 months old to get their vaccinations and deworming.
+A 2-month-old Kintamani puppy named Hiro was brought in showing signs of weakness, vomiting, and bloody diarrhea.
+After testing positive for canine parvovirus, the veterinarian treated him with fluids, antibiotics, anti-nausea medication, and a digestive aid.
+By the fourth day, Hiro started to improve, and by the sixth day, he was fully recovered and able to go home.
+To prevent parvovirus, it's important to ensure puppies are vaccinated and dewormed.

 Abstract